pubky/paykit/CONTRIBUTION.md

 # Contributing to Paykit
-Thank you for your interest in contributing to PayKit!
+Thank you for your interest in contributing to Paykit!
 Any successful proposals you make for our Github project will be reflected on the project page.

-The PayKit project is managed on the basis of an open contributor model: anyone is welcome to contribute in the form of peer review, documentation, testing, and patches.
+The Paykit project is managed on the basis of an open contributor model: anyone is welcome to contribute in the form of peer review, documentation, testing, and patches.

 Pull requests can generally be utilized for making suggestions with regards to the documentation and code.
 If you have suggestions that are too substantial for a pull request, please open up an issue or contact us directly.

 # Communication Channels
-Communication about the development of PayKit happens primarily in our [telegram](https://t.me/synonym_to) channel.
+Communication about the development of Paykit happens primarily in our [telegram](https://t.me/synonym_to) channel.

 Discussion about code base improvements are conducted within GitHub issues and pull requests.